divVerent/pam_math/README.md

       k3.questions=2 k3.mmax=5 k3.ops=* \
       rpolzer.questions=1 rpolzer.max=19 rpolzer.ops=+-*/

+NOTE: This is **dangerous**!
+A mistake in this file can cause login to no longer work and may require recovery media to undo.
+It is thus recommended to keep a terminal with the editor on this file open, and to try out login on another terminal until it works (you can use `pamtester common-auth $USER authenticate` to test that).
+You have been warned!

 Each command-line argument is of the form `.field=value` or `user.field=value`, whereas the former sets a default and the latter overrides it for that specific user.